 The students have their own organization, elect officers and regulate their own activities under faculty guidance.
 Before the end of the second term, the students elect the president of the Council for the following year.

 Purpose spiritual discipline

 This is accomplished primarily by organizing prayer meetings where the students can lift up one another in prayer.
-These are usually held in the morning before classes on Tuesday, Wednesday and Thursday.
+A schedule will be posted and communicated to students once finalized.

 Purpose mediation